Jimfarrugia/theme-switcher/README.md

 - [ ] Add tmux theme(s)
 - [ ] Modify `eza` 'frosty' theme to use nord color palette. (currently using frosty as a stand-in)

-Thought: if we conditionally change the theme for each package depending on whether it's installed or not, this theme switcher could be pretty portable;
-even to KDE.

 ---

 ## Themes